 Last but not least, keep your operating system up to date and keep hackers and other threats at bay.
 The vast majority of Windows updates are security patches and bug fixes to patch known vulnerabilities.
 Keeping your PC up to date is simple as Windows 10 is designed to update automatically.
 All you need is an internet connection, and Windows will prompt an update as soon as one is available.

 Windows is the most common PC operating system and a favorite target for hackers and other online threat actors.
 Windows 10 is a reliably secure operating system, but it’s still vulnerable to a wide range of threats.
 Fortunately, it’s possible to keep your files and system safe by taking certain straightforward precautions.
 Keep your Windows PC secure by taking the steps above.

-See Next: How To Stop Updates In Windows 10
+See Next: How To Increase Internet Speed in Windows 10